franchsli/SignSpeak/README.md

 ## High priority

-- Implement translate_image in SignLanguageTranlator.
+- Implement a way to handle word and letter prediction in SignLanguageTranslator.
 - Add logging: Replace print statements.

 ### Low priority